|Module Code: LN202|

-This module focuses on European folk literature (in English translation) from its oral roots through to twentieth-century retellings.
-You will be introduce to a selection of texts and genres – not only fable, folktale and fairytale, but related popular/folk genres, such as the fabliau, medieval romance forms, and the novella — and consider the development of folk literature over the centuries, and its continuing popularity and value.
+This module, for visiting students only, focuses on European folk literature (in English translation) from its oral roots through to retellings from the nineteenth, twentieth and twenty-first centuries.
+You’ll be introduced to a selection of folktale texts, genres and forms – not only fable, folktale and fairytale, but related popular/folk genres, such as the fabliau, the Breton/narrative lay and the Italian novella.
+You’ll consider the development of folk literature and its continuing popularity and value.

-You will examine plots, themes and motifs, and how they endure or recur in different kinds of narratives.
-You will also explore how texts of different periods and in different forms reflect the context in which they originated; for instance, how the narratives treat everyday practicalities and socio-political realities, and what messages they communicate to successive audiences.
+You’ll examine plots, themes and motifs, and how they endure or recur in different kinds of narratives.
+You’ll also explore how texts from different periods and cultures and in different forms reflect the context in which they originated; for instance, how the narratives treat everyday practicalities and socio-political realities, and what messages they communicate to successive audiences.

-You will have the opportunity to read English translations produced in different periods and styles, and for different audiences, as well as to compare similar narratives and themes arising in different cultures and languages (French, Italian, German and Spanish, as well as Latin and Greek).
-Those of you who are interested in the translation process may also compare the effectiveness of different translation methods for different audiences.
+You’ll have the opportunity to read English translations produced in different periods and styles, and for different audiences, as well as to compare similar narratives and themes arising in different cultures and languages (French, Italian, German, Spanish and Portuguese, as well as both classical and medieval Latin and Ancient Greek).
+Students who are interested in the translation process may also compare the effectiveness of different translation methods for different audiences.

 Some questions addressed in the module: